dr0p5hadow/machine-installation/README.md

 1. Postman
 2. Pycharm
 3. OWASP ZAP
-4. Chromium
-5. Visual Studio Code
+4. Visual Studio Code
-6. Cacher
+5. Cacher
-7. Amass
+6. Amass

 > All AWS processes removed from those scripts, i am just not using AWS so much 😇